 “Live as if you were to die tomorrow.
 Learn as if you were to live forever.” – Mahatma Gandhi

-One aspect of MSN’s public benefit is to support and extend the Montessori method of education and as such it provides financial support to those needy students who intend to apply for courses at Montessori Centre International (MCI) or who find themselves in financial difficulties part-way through their course.
+One aspect of MSN’s public benefit is to support and extend the Montessori Method of education and as such it provides financial support to those students who intend to apply for courses at Montessori Centre International (MCI) or who find themselves in financial difficulties part-way through their course.

 Each year the Chief Executive and Senior Staff consider applications for bursaries towards the costs of training as a Montessori teacher.
 A number of discretionary awards for Birts Bursary are made annually and can range in value depending on defined need and competition for limited resources.
 Please note that only in very rare and exceptional circumstances will the Bursary cover full fees.

 Birts Bursaries are available for Montessori training only and for applicants holding an unconditional offer of a place for the MCI Diploma in Montessori Pedagogy Birth to Seven (Early Years Educator) or Integrating Montessori Practice: Montessori Professional Specialism.

 Since 2016, MSN has allocated an award specifically to male applicants with the intention of encouraging more men to consider working in the early years as a profession.

 The Birts Bursary